robertvunabandi/guide-on-mitopenid/README.md

 That, should be the only thing you may need to change in this file (or the port number if you're using a different port).

 Now, although I put `checkpoints` everywhere, for each of those checkpoints, I actually put comments in this demo code.
-So, you can go into the demo code's file and see what each of those checkpoints mean (I would even suggest taking that code instead of this one since this one has no comments).
+So, if you want to know these things, you can go into the demo code's file for `passport.js` (i.e. this codebase, in `./src/passport.js`) and see what each of those checkpoints mean (I would even suggest taking that code instead of this one since this one has no comments).

 #### 3.3.
 Hook `passport.js` into `app.js`